Jigar9966/Jigar9966/README.md

 ## 🔥 About Me

-- 🔭 Currently working on **Full Stack Web & Application Development**
+- 🔭 Currently working on **Data Science & Application Development**
 - 🌱 Continuously learning **new technologies**
 - 👯 Looking to **collaborate on real-world projects**
 - 🧠 Passionate about building **useful digital tools**